-Sagarmatha national park lies in the Northern mountain of eastern Nepal in the Solukhumbu district that is dominated by Mount Everest.
+Sagarmatha national park lies in the Northern mountain of eastern Nepal in the Solukhumbu district which is dominated by Mount Everest.
 It is a wildlife reserve with 1,148 Square Kilometers where rare species of animals and birds are found.
 Animals like the red panda and snow leopard can be seen here.
 It is also a place for people who enjoy bird watching and mountaineering.
 It has important peaks such as Mount Everest like Pumori, Cho Oyu, Lhotse, Gyachyung Kang, Thamserku, Kangtaiga, Kwangde and Ama Dablam.
 It is listed on UNESCO World Heritage Site.

 History of Sagarmatha national park

-Sagarmatha national park was established in 1976, it became the Nepal’s first national park to be inscribed as a Natural World Heritage Site in 1979 and a Buffer Zone comprising 275 km2 (106 sq mi) was added in 2002.
+Sagarmatha national park was established in 1976, it became Nepal’s first national park to be inscribed as a Natural World Heritage Site in 1979 and a Buffer Zone comprising 275 km2 (106 sq mi) was added in 2002.

 When was Sagarmatha national park established?

 Sagarmatha national park was established on 19 July 1976.
 Sagarmatha national park was established on 04 Shrawan, 2033 according to the Nepali date.